chenglou/RCSS/README.md

 That's it.
 Additional niceties:

+- `require()` your CSS since they're just plain JS files.
+Isn't that enough?
 - **No CSS preprocessor needed**.
 You're already constructing your JavaScript objects in... well, JavaScript.
-- `require()` your CSS since they're just plain JS files.
-Isn't that enough?
+- CSS namespacing for free.
 - Cascading for free through `RCSS.merge(obj1, obj2, obj3, ...)`.
 It's literally just merging all the properties into a new object.
 - Validates your CSS properties.
 - ...
 And more to come.
 Just imagine what you can do to normal objects.